serverpod/serverpod_docs/docs/05-concepts/06-database/01-connection.md

 ### Database password

-The database password is stored in a separate file called `passwords.yaml` in the same directory.
+The database password is stored in a separate file called `passwords.yaml` in the same `config` directory.
 The password for each environment is stored under the `database` keyword in the file.

 An example of this could look like this: